uk0/unispectDMAPlugin/README.md

 This is a plugin for Unispect, using the MemProcFS (PciLeech) Library.

 ## What can you do with it?
-Dump Mono Assemblies with Unispect from a second computer, using an FPGA DMA Card.
+Dump Unity Mono Assemblies with Unispect from a second computer, using an FPGA DMA Card.

 ## Notes on this fork
 - Place the following files into the Project Folder prior to building: